 Ph/APh/EE/BE 118 ab.
 Physics of Measurement.
-9 units (3-0-6); second term.
-Prerequisites: Ph 127, APh 105, or equivalent, or permission from instructor.
-This course explores the fundamental underpinnings of experimental measurements from the perspectives of information, noise, coupling, responsivity, and backaction.
-Its overarching goal is to enable students to develop intuition about a diversity of real measurement systems and the means to critically evaluate them.
-This involves developing a standard framework for estimating the ultimate and practical limits to information that can be extracted from a real measurement system.
-Topics will include the fundamental nature of information and signals, physical signal transduction and responsivity, the physical origin of noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlation methods.
-The first term will cover the essential underpinnings, while second-term topics will vary year-by-year according to interest.
-Among possible Ph118 b topics are: high frequency, microwave, and fast time-domain measurements; biological interfaces and biosensing; the physics of functional brain imaging; and quantum measurement.
-Part b not offered 2023-24.
+9 units (3-0-6); second, third terms, Prerequisites: Ph 127, APh 105, or equivalent, or permission from instructor.
+This course explores the fundamental underpinnings of experimental measurements from the perspectives of coupling, responsivity, noise, backaction, and information.
+Its overarching goal is to enable students to develop intuition about, and to critically evaluate, a diversity of real measurement systems - and to provide a framework for estimating the ultimate and practical limits to information that can be extracted from them.
+Topics will include physical signal transduction and responsivity, fundamental noise processes, modulation, frequency conversion, synchronous detection, signal-sampling techniques, digitization, signal transforms, spectral analyses, and correlation methods.
+The first term will cover the essential fundamental underpinnings, while topics in second term will focus their application to high frequency, microwave, and fast time-domain measurements where distributed approaches become imperative.
+The second term (in alternate years) may focus on topics that include either measurements at the quantum limit, biosensing and biological interfaces, of functional brain imaging.
 Instructor: Roukes.